pittcsc/Documents/Constitution.md

 ## II) Acceptance and Compliance to Certification Requirements and Limitations

-The Pitt CSC and its membership accept and will fully comply with the requirements and limitations of certification."
+The Pitt CSC and its membership accept and will fully comply with the requirements and limitations of certification.

 ## III) Limits of Certification